If we’re being honest, we’ve done a “How To Write” post before, but it’s been well over a year so it’s time for another!

 Not a pretty picture, but then there’s nothing pretty about being able to write good.
-So, hoik up your socks, pour yourself a glass of haggis milk, and prepare for lessons in prose.
+So, hoick up your socks, consume some haggis, and prepare for lessons in prose.
 Onwards, comrade!

-Grammur and Spelling
+Grammar and Spelling

-Grammur is dead important.
-So is spelling.
-We can’t stress this enough, dammit!
-If your one of them people, like us, who get really irritated by fundamental grammar errors, then good.
+If you’re one of those people, like us, who get really irritated by fundamental grammar errors, then good.
 We’d get on.
-However, good grammur don’t necce… nessecarrily mean you’re writing proper.
+However, good grammar doesn’t necessarily mean you’re writing proper.
 No, it can just mean you’re being a tedious, pedantic bore.

 George Orwell once opined about novel writing.
 He rightly stated it’s a hellish process from which the only escape is when 100 years have past and, hopefully, your work’s still considered pretty decent.